ncocana/proyecto-pydevops/README.md

 ## Possible improvements

-Looking ahead the next project, we are going to improve our visual content (e.g: adding more images, the interface and the points our teachers will tell us).
+* Looking ahead the next project, we are going to improve our visual content (e.g: adding more images, working more on the interface, and try to add all the features we can between the ones our teachers will tell us).
+* Implement the Typer library.

 ## Difficulties found

-Well for me Samuel, I was a bit lost in how to extract the data through Python, but I could overcome this situation with the help of my classmate.
+We were a bit lost at the beggining on how to extract the required data from MongoDB using Python and parse through it, but we managed to overcome this problem as we advanced on the project and tried several things until we found one that it worked as we wanted.

+This project has help us to learn new things that normally would have taken us a longer time to, and we expect to keep learning and improve ourselves in the future.